Useurmind/FluxInTypescriptWithRx/docs/core/designing_stores_for_timetravel.md

 # Designing stores for time travel

+## Disclaimer

+Time travel does currently not work with the routing framework...

+## Intro

 There are some advanced but nevertheless crucial information that you should follow when creating stores that should allow time travel.
 Not following these guidelines will render correct time travel impossible.

 Correct time travel relies on two important facts: